Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 Dpdl allows to define and use **`class`** type objects.
 This type definition is similar to the class type found in C++ or Java and others.

-* Class objects can contains all variable types
+* Class objects can contains member variable of all type

 * Class objects can define a constructor with variable number of parameters that is called upon class initialization

 * Class objects can contain function definitions

+* Class object can be derived from another class (inheritance)

 * Class objects can be in part compiled into java bytecode, and therefore can be passed to java methods.

 **Example:**

 ```python
 class A {
 	int id = 1